Part 7 - Administrative and Interpretive Regulations

 1.10.
 Any development regulation that regulates a principal building and depends on the context of 1 or more Abutting properties or road rights-of-way must only be applied to the Development Permit application for the construction of a principal building and does not apply to future Development Permit applications on that Site unless such applications result in the construction of a new principal building or an expansion of the building envelope of an existing principal building.

 1.11.
-Despite any other regulation of this Bylaw or any other Bylaw passed by City Council to the contrary, headings and titles within this Bylaw are deemed to form a part of the text of this Bylaw.
+Despite any other regulation of this Bylaw or any other Bylaw passed by Council to the contrary, headings and titles within this Bylaw are deemed to form a part of the text of this Bylaw.

 Interpreting Conflicts